MTN-Group/MoMoAPIs_Javascript_sdk/test-app/README.md

 # Authenticating Test application

 Step 1: Click on the Gear icon on the Bottom right corner.<br/>
-Step 2: Select an Authentication type.
-By default there will be no authentication.<br/>
+Step 2: Select an product  there will be no authentication.<br/>
-Step 3: Provide the credentials and Authenticate<br/>
+Step 3: select an product from dropdown list & the coresponding credentials in the input field and Authenticate<br/>

 # Testing a Use case Scenario